Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP =
+- Investigating the logs menu for individual download item issue.

 = 3.9.11 =
 - file_get_content() has been replaced with wp_remote_get()
 - CSS file include uses the wp_enqueue_style() function